Iron scrap recycling Taguchi Metals Co., Ltd.

 1993

-Established nonferrous metal sorting plant at Ibaraki (Sowa) Plant
+Established nonferrous metal sorting plant at Ibaraki (Sowa) Plant.

 1996

-Installed guillotine press at Tsukuba Plant
+Installed guillotine press at Tsukuba Plant.

 1998

-Operation began at Ibaraki New Yard (present Koga Plant).
+Began an operation at Ibaraki New Yard (present Koga Plant).
 80-ton weigh station

 2000